davidalbertbrewer/academic-kickstart/content/authors/admin/_index.md

   url: "https://www.umt.edu/study/data-science"

 # Short bio (displayed in user profile at end of posts)
-bio: My work and interestes are at the intersection of business, statistics, computing, data analysis, and data modeling.
+bio: My work and interests are at the intersection of business, statistics, computing, data analysis, and data modeling.

 interests:
 - Data Analytics